jphamgithub/a_path_to_everything/README.md

       -   https://www.gocurrycracker.com/
       -   https://www.madfientist.com/
       -   https://www.choosefi.com/
-          - I love their podcast the most!
-They are the ones that truly changed my life.
-They made me discover all the above!
+          -
 ### Bloggers That Changed My Financial Life
   - I can't possibly write as good of information as the below bloggers who changed my life:
   - **[JL Collins](https://jlcollinsnh.com/)**: Imagine a financially savvy dad guiding you.
 His take on index funds simplifies investing.
 Key read: ["How I Failed My Daughter and a Simple Path to Wealth"](https://jlcollinsnh.com/2011/06/08/how-i-failed-my-daughter-and-a-simple-path-to-wealth/).
   - **[Mr. Money Mustache](https://www.mrmoneymustache.com/)**: Provides actionable advice on reducing expenses and living a frugal yet fulfilling life.
   - **[Go Curry Cracker](https://www.gocurrycracker.com/)**: Offers detailed insights on tax optimization and retirement planning strategies.
   - **[Mad Fientist](https://www.madfientist.com/)**: Great resource for understanding advanced financial independence tactics.
 How to avoid taxes, minimize their impact, etc. He has the best flow charts to understand things like the
-        - **[ChooseFI](https://www.choosefi.com/)**: Their podcast offers diverse perspectives on achieving financial independence.
+  - **[ChooseFI](https://www.choosefi.com/)**: I love their podcast the most!
+They are the ones that truly changed my life.
+They made me discover all the above authors/bloggers.

 ### Investment Strategies
 - Stock Market Basics